Heat Wave (1999)

 Heat Wave (1999) was the sixth Heat Wave professional wrestling pay-per-view (PPV) event produced by Extreme Championship Wrestling (ECW).
 The event took place on July 18, 1999 from the Hara Arena in Dayton, Ohio.

 The event featured six professional wrestling matches.
 The main event was a tag team match, in which the team of Rob Van Dam and Jerry Lynn (with Bill Alfonso) defeated Impact Players (Lance Storm and Justin Credible).
 On the undercard, Taz successfully defended the World Heavyweight Championship against Yoshihiro Tajiri and the team of Spike Dudley and Balls Mahoney defeated The Dudley Boyz (Buh Buh Ray Dudley and D-Von Dudley) to win the World Tag Team Championship.

+Rob Van Dam and Jerry Lynn versus Lance Storm and Justin Credible appeared on the 2012 WWE ECW Unreleased: Vol. 1 DVD and Blu-Ray set.

 Event

 Before the event aired live on pay-per-view, Vito LoGrasso defeated Simon Diamond in a match.